 Shown in this article are a few native plants and non-spreading ornamentals that can provide habitat for wildlife and color for your winter garden.

+wildlife and color for your winter garden.
 As always, please avoid planting varieties that are invasive, such as English hawthorn, Norway maple, and Asian honeysuckles to name a few.